 Ryan had always excelled at sports.
 Baseball and football are his favorites, and he stood out as a catcher and offensive lineman, two positions that take a toll on the joints.
 During middle school, Ryan began to notice nagging pain in his legs and hips.
-He thought the symptoms were due to his active lifestyle.
 A doctor recommended Ryan rest for a year, and reluctantly he agreed.
 He said the decision drove him crazy.

-“I loved playing sports,” he said.
+“I loved playing sports,” Ryan said.
 “It was all I ever did.”

 “It was hard watching my son going through this kind of pain and not be able to do anything about it,” she said.

 This was more than his mother could take.
-Ryan was ultimately referred to an Atlanta doctor who, after having Ryan endure another round of tests, told the young man he needed to stop playing football until they could find out what was wrong.
+Ryan was referred to an Atlanta doctor.
+After enduring another round of tests, Ryan was told to stop playing football until they could find out what was wrong.
 Ryan took the news hard.

 “I was absolutely crushed,” he said.